 Since 2001, the Centers for Medicare and Medicaid Services (CMS) has allowed Minnesota to receive federal Medicaid matching funds on residential mental health treatment for children on Medical Assistance (MA).
 CMS is now requiring Minnesota to designate children's residential mental health treatment programs with over 16 beds as IMDs.
 Programs that are determined to be IMDs will no longer be able to receive federal Medicaid funding.
-CMS has given the Department of Human Services (DHS) until January 2018 to complete its review of all children's residential mental health treatment beds that are in jeopardy of losing federal funding as a result of this change.
+CMS has given the Department of Human Services (DHS) until January 2018 to complete its review of all children's residential mental health treatment programs in the state and there are about 700 children's residential treatment beds that are in jeopardy of losing federal funding as a result of this change.